-I currently work one to one with students aged from 9 to 19, for both English Language and Literature.
+I currently work one to one with students aged from 11 to mid-30s for both English Language and Literature.
+In August 2018 I qualified to teach non-native students English too with a CELTA qualification.
 I gained an SEN qualification from Helen Arkell in July 2011 and I love it!
 They are all very different, but all have improved hugely over the past year I have seen them.
-I came to teaching 8 years ago having had a first career as a journalist and magazine editor, but I find teaching much more rewarding.
+I came to teaching 11 years ago having had a first career as a journalist and magazine editor, but I find teaching much more rewarding.
 I have taught PE and sport in three schools (one junior and two secondary) as I have several Sports Coaching Certificates.
-I also teach PILATES classes regularly in Eastbourne.
-PLEASE NOTE for teaching in your own home I request £5 on top of the fee for travel time and fuel.(Sometimes it can take 25 minutes to get to the outskirts of Eastbourne in the rush hour one way).
+I also teach PILATES classes regularly in Eastbourne and Lewes.

 The key to getting the best out of a student is developing trust and so I begin by making them feel at ease.
 I am not wanting to make them feel silly or lacking ever.
 I am genuinely interested in what they think and I am sure they have something to contribute.
 Many students find English Language particularly difficult as they have not been taught a foundation in it earlier.
 This of course also makes appreciating literature much more challenging.
 I try and make my lessons fun which means they are creative, but equally I give students a firm and clear structure they can understand.
 As their confidence builds they begin to see the improvement in their results.
 I motivate students to achieve the best they possibly can and I nearly always witness positive results.

 |Unpublished feedback (Usually negative)||0|